 - Contracts covering multiple visits over a period of months are probably not enforceable.
 Penalty causes are probably unenforceable, and most chiropractic licensing boards would view them as unethical.
 However, if a health care credit card is use to make payment, the patient is obligated to repay the loan company.

 - If you have had as much help as you need, don't let a contract intimidate you.
 Ask for cancellation of the contract and a full refund of unused services with no penalty.

 - If you conclude that the whole treatment plan was unnecessary, demand a refund of all payment.

 - Don't worry excessively about a threat to turn you over to a collection agency.
-Failure to pay chiropractic bills will not affect your credit rating.
+Failure to pay chiropractic bills will rarely affect your credit rating.
 If an agency becomes involved, simply tell them to stop contacting you.

 - Be prepared to complain to the state chiropractic board and the Better Business Bureau.
 Before doing so, give the chiropractor a final chance to resolve the situation amicably.

 - If you plan to complain, get a copy of your records so they cannot be altered later.